Deykun/maps/docs/ADDING-COUNTRY.md

 1. Add markers to `src/topic/Heraldry/utils/markers/getMarkers.ts`
 2. You can use dev tool in application to refine it in `public/data/heraldry/[country]/filters.json`
 3. After refining run `yarn index:nl`

+# SEO

+1. Make a screenshot and add it as a social image in `src/constants.ts`